 There was a limited amount of accommodation in Val d'Isère purely to deal with the small stream of travellers, tradesmen and pilgrims coming over the pass and down the Tarentaise valley.

-Tourism itself began slowly and mostly in the summer months as the idea of the fresh mountain air and the spectacular scenery available there began to gain popularity towards the end of the 19th century.
+Tourism itself began slowly and mostly in the summer months as the idea of the fresh mountain air in the Alps and the spectacular scenery available there began to gain popularity towards the end of the 19th century.